 Ms. Skillin has been qualified as a vocational expert in Connecticut, Massachusetts, Rhode Island, Vermont and New York states.
 She has testified and been qualified as a vocational expert in both state and federal court.

-Ms. Skillin has also been an adjunct faculty member in the Vocational Evaluation concentration within the Rehabilitation Services Department at Springfield College and taught Masters level students theory and practical vocational evaluation techniques relative to individuals with disabilities.
+Ms. Skillin was an adjunct faculty member in the Rehabilitation Services Department at Springfield College and taught Masters level students theory and practical vocational evaluation techniques relative to individuals with disabilities.

 Ms. Skillin graduated from Springfield College with a Masters in Rehabilitation Counseling with a concentration in Vocational Evaluation and Work Adjustment (1997).

-Ms. Skillin is an active member of the International Association of Rehabilitation Professionals and presently serves on the Board of the New England Chapter as the Massachusetts Representative and on the conference committee.
+Ms. Skillin is an active member of the International Association of Rehabilitation Professionals and presently serves as President of the New England Chapter.

 Your attention to detail and thoroughness was invaluable.
 It is a pleasure to have an experienced expert who knows her file better than opposing counsel!